-\$ cgx 2.8 -b test tets.fbd <return>
+\$ cgx_2.9 -b test_tets.fbd <return>

 After the execution of the last command the geometry of the cube first will be loaded and then displayed in the drawing area as follows: lines with labels ("L..."), surfaces with labels ("A..."), body with label "B001".
-The geometry, therefore, amongst others contains body "B001" for the cube.
+The geometry, therefore, amongst others contains the geometrical entity: "B001" for the body of the cube.

-Continue with step 4 below to mesh the cube.
+Next, continue with step 4 below to mesh the cube.